mlcommons/ck/README.md

 reusing your own scripts, tools, data sets and experimental results from the past projects;

-* you find it difficult to share whole experimental setups and results with your colleagues since they use different operating systems, tools, libraries and hardware
+* you have problems retrieving data from your own or someone else's "black-box" database (particularly if you do not have or even lost the schema);

-(and you do want to use their environment rather than possibly outdated Docker and VM images);
+* you find it difficult to share whole experimental setups and results with your colleagues since they use different operating systems, data bases, tools, libraries and hardware (and they want to use their latest environment rather than possibly outdated Docker and VM images);

 * you do not have enough realistic workloads,